oubiwann/clj-openstack/README.rst

     openstack.api=>

-For the examples below, you will need to provide your own username, password, and any data returned from Rackspace Cloud services.
+For the examples below, you will need to provide your own username and password.

 To make things easier to read in the examples below, let's set up
 pretty-printing: